COVID-19

 More information

-Dr Shiro Armstong is a Research Fellow and Co-Editor of East Asia Forum.
+Professor Shiro Armstong is Editor of East Asia Forum.
 Shiro’s areas of expertise include International Economics and International Finance and Government and Politics Of Asia and The Pacific.
-He currently teaches Masters Research Essay (IDEC8011).

 You might also like